zenml-io/zenml/docs/book/introduction.md

 **No Vendor Lock-In:** Since infrastructure is decoupled from code, ZenML gives you the freedom to switch to a different tooling stack whenever it suits you.
-By avoiding vendor lock-in, you have the flexibility to transition between various cloud providers or services, ensuring that you receive the best performance and pricing available in the market at any time.
+By avoiding vendor lock-in, you have the flexibility to transition between cloud providers or services, ensuring that you receive the best performance and pricing available in the market at any time.

 ```bash